List of Parenthood characters: Zeek Braverman

 Ezekiel "Zeek" Braverman (Craig T. Nelson) is the patriarch of the Braverman family, Camille's husband and the father of Adam, Sarah, Crosby, and Julia.
-He has dabbled in various careers, including being a soldier in Vietnam, having graduated from West Point in the class of 1962 (although he is shown telling his grandson Max about going into basic training at Fort Benning, Georgia, which would imply he was enlisted; also, he would have been 19 or 20 when graduating West Point), an activist hippie, an aspiring actor, and a shrewd entrepreneur, but none lasted more than a few years.
+He has dabbled in various careers, including being a soldier in Vietnam, having graduated from West Point in the class of 1962 (although in the season two episode "A House Divided" he is shown telling his grandson Max about going into basic training at Fort Benning, Georgia, which would imply he was enlisted; also, he would have been 19 or 20 when graduating West Point), an activist hippie, an aspiring actor, and a shrewd entrepreneur, but none lasted more than a few years.
 He is 67 at the start of the series (as he is said to be turning 72 in season 6), making him four years older than his wife, Camille.
 In the first season, it is revealed that he made a bad investment, causing him and his wife, Camille, financial hardship.
 Later, it is also revealed that he had an affair.
 He doesn't get along with his mother, Blanche.
 She turns 86 in season three, which means that she was about seventeen when Zeek was born, as he would have been 69 in season three.
 Zeek's health begins to decline throughout season 6, and he endures two hospital stays.
 Zeek dies peacefully in his home an unknown time after Sarah's wedding to Hank as Camille is looking at photos taken by Max.
 His ashes are spread in the musical montage that begins the last scene of the series finale.